Working in university facilities

 The University is committed to doing all we can to maximize the safety of all members of our community.
 As we return to limited onsite work, operations will be adjusted and it will be critical that we make personal choices to protect each other against the spread of COVID-19.
 This page has guidance and information for employees who are working on-campus.

-All employees who are working in on-campus facilities are required to participate in the on-campus testing program.
-More information about the on-campus testing program can be found on the On-Campus Testing Page.
+Individuals who do not submit vaccination records will continue to be required to participate in the COVID-19 on-campus testing program.
+More information about the on-campus testing program, including requirements and how to receive results, can be found on the On-Campus COVID-19 Testing Page.

 Every member of the community should monitor their own health and conduct a daily health check, following CDC guidelines.